 - C3.
 The Proponent shall only undertake construction activities associated with the project during the following standard construction hours: - (i) 7:00am to 6:00pm Mondays to Fridays, inclusive; and - (ii) 8:00am to 1:00pm Saturdays; and - (iii) at no time on Sundays or public holidays. - C4.
-Works outside of the standard construction hours identified in condition C3 may be undertaken in the following circumstances: - (a) works that generate noise that is: - (i) no more that 5 dB(A) above rating background level at any residence; or - (ii) no more than the noise management levels specified in Table 3 of the Interim Construction Noise Guideline (Department of Environment and Climate Change, 2009) at other sensitive land uses; or - (b) for delivery of materials required outside these hours by the NSW Police Force or other authorities for safety reasons; or - (c) where it is required in an emergency to avoid the loss of lives, property and/or to prevent environmental harm; - (d) For the area between Toolijooa Road and Tindalls Lane, encompassing Toolijooa cut, Broughton Creek floodplain and major bridge works (outside of Berry township) low noise impact activities and works as follows: - (i) between 6:00am and 7:00am Monday to Friday; and - (ii) between 6:00pm and 7:00pm Monday to Friday; and - (iii) 1:00pm and 5:00pm on Saturdays; and - (iv) at no time after 6pm on a day preceding a public holiday long weekend; and - (e) with the approval of the Director General in accordance with condition C6. - C5.
+Works outside of the standard construction hours identified in condition C3 may be undertaken in the following circumstances: - (a) works that generate noise that is: - (i) LA{eq} (15 minute) noise levels no more that 5 dB(A) above rating background level at any residence in accordance with the Interim Construction Noise Guideline (Department of Environment and Climate Change, 2009); and - (ii) LA{eq} (15 minute) noise levels no more than the noise management levels specified in Table 3 of the Interim Construction Noise Guideline (Department of Environment and Climate Change, 2009) at other sensitive land uses; or - (b) where a negotiated agreement has been reached with affected receivers, where the prescribed noise levels cannot be achieved: or - (c) for the delivery of materials required outside these hours by the NSW Police Force or other authorities for safety reasons; or - (d) for the area between Toolijooa Road and Tindalls Lane, encompassing Toolijooa cut, Broughton Creek floodplain and major bridge works (outside of Berry township) low noise impact activities and works as follows: - (i) between 6:00am and 7:00am Monday to Friday; and - (ii) between 6:00pm and 7:00pm Monday to Friday; and - (iii) 1:00pm and 5:00pm on Saturdays; and - (iv) at no time after 6pm on a day preceding a public holiday long weekend; and - (e) where it is required in an emergency to avoid the loss of lives, property and/or to prevent environmental harm; or - (f) works approved through an EPL, including works identified in an out of hours procedure. - C5.
 Except as expressly permitted by an Environment Protection Licence issued for the project, high noise impact activities and works shall only be undertaken: - (a) between the hours of 8:00am to 6:00pm Mondays to Fridays; - (b) between the hours of 8:00am to 1:00pm Saturdays; and - (c) in continuous blocks not exceeding three hours each with a minimum respite from those activities and works of not less than one hour between each block.